Melatonin Brain Fog: Causes, Side Effects, and Safety Facts

 Dose, Timing, and Formulation

 Dose and timing matter greatly.
-Many supplements contain much more melatonin than the body makes naturally.
+Many supplements contain far more melatonin than the body naturally produces.
+Melatonin is often used for jet lag, but incorrect timing may increase next-day brain fog.

 Higher Doses and Sensitivity

-Using the lowest effective dose is safer.
-Greater melatonin levels do not always mean better sleep.
+Using the lowest effective dose is generally recommended.
+Higher melatonin levels do not always improve sleep.

 Immediate vs Extended Release

-Choosing the right form can reduce melatonin brain fog.
+Choosing the right formulation can reduce melatonin-related brain fog.

 Melatonin Gummies and Brain Fog